DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/6ICXLN4V6DNK5KMYTY5LPCJBE27IRW5VOBKCCVFQGO3HST752ZNQ.md

 node is the base `tSplineSurface`, a set of edges of the surface, provided in `tsEdges` input, and a curve or list of curves.
 The following inputs control the parameters of the match:
 - `continuity` allows to set the continuity type for the match.
 The input expects values 0, 1, or 2, corresponding to G0 Positional, G1 Tangent, and G2 Curvature continuity.
-However, for matching a surface with a curve, only the GO (input value 0) is available.
+However, for matching a surface with a curve, only the G0 (input value 0) is available.
 - `useArcLength` controls the alignment type options.
 If set to True, the alignment type used is Arc Length.
 This alignment minimizes the physical distance between each point of the T-Spline surface and the corresponding point on the curve.
 When False input is provided, the alignment type is Parametric -